nennes/cv/CV.md

 ## Interests

 Mainly spending time with my amazing cat.
 A bit of whittling, archery, tinkering with computers.
+And more recently, drone photography.